khink/TK17_Bot/README.md

 is marked as used when a user has voted in a chat.

 We don't store what option a user voted for.
-This might be relevant for privacy if we would use a persistent database.

 This bot doesn't listen to any other messages from the chat, just the commands listed above.